SHIVSWAGAT/IOCL_ChemicalDashboard/README.md

 This project is built using a modern stack of technologies, each chosen for its suitability to the task:

-Python (Flask Framework): Acts as the backend server, handling business logic, routing, user authentication, and API endpoints.
+ 1.Python (Flask Framework): Acts as the backend server, handling business logic, routing, user authentication, and API endpoints.

-SQLite: A lightweight, file-based relational database used to store user credentials and all chemical inventory data securely.
+ 2.SQLite: A lightweight, file-based relational database used to store user credentials and all chemical inventory data securely.

-HTML, CSS & Bootstrap: Used to create responsive, visually appealing, and easy-to-navigate front-end interfaces.
+ 3.HTML, CSS & Bootstrap: Used to create responsive, visually appealing, and easy-to-navigate front-end interfaces.

-JavaScript (with Chart.js): Powers dynamic charts and interactive dashboard elements, providing real-time data visualization.
+ 4.JavaScript (with Chart.js): Powers dynamic charts and interactive dashboard elements, providing real-time data visualization.

-Jinja2: Template engine for rendering dynamic HTML pages with server-side data.
+ 5.Jinja2: Template engine for rendering dynamic HTML pages with server-side data.

-Pandas & xlsxwriter: Used for exporting inventory data to Excel spreadsheets, supporting advanced data analysis and reporting.
+ 6.Pandas & xlsxwriter: Used for exporting inventory data to Excel spreadsheets, supporting advanced data analysis and reporting.

-xhtml2pdf: Converts HTML tables and views into downloadable, print-ready PDF documents for offline use and compliance.
+ 7.xhtml2pdf: Converts HTML tables and views into downloadable, print-ready PDF documents for offline use and compliance.

 Key Features :

-🔐 Secure Login System
+1.🔐 Secure Login System
 Employee Authentication: Every user must log in using their unique Employee ID and password.
 This prevents unauthorized access to sensitive chemical data.

 Role-Based Access: There are two user roles—Admin and Employee.
 Admins have full control, including the ability to add or update chemicals, while Employees have restricted access, typically limited to viewing and searching inventory data.

 Session Management: The system ensures that only active, authenticated sessions can interact with the application, further enhancing security.

-📊 Interactive Dashboard
+2.📊 Interactive Dashboard

 Central Hub: After logging in, users are taken to the dashboard, which serves as the main control center for all inventory activities.